What if I start work?

 - You don’t get sanctioned.

-IMPORTANT: Even if the change is to stop or reduce your requirements to look for work, you must have your Claimant Commitment changed and accept the revised commitment within 7 days.
+IMPORTANT: Even if you have started work and this stops or reduces your requirements to look for work, you must still have your Claimant Commitment changed and accept the revised commitment within 7 days.

 How earnings affect your Universal Credit